I Tried 4 Different DIY Fruit Fly Traps, and There Was a Clear Winner

 My past efforts at trapping and killing fruit flies have been half-hearted, as I didn’t really know which method worked best.
-So I decided to run a semi-scientific test.
+So, I decided to run a semi-scientific test.
 Out of the homemade, DIY fruit fly trap methods, which was best?
-I set up four different tests, and to my surprise one method stood out very clearly as the winner.
+I set up four different tests, and to my surprise, one method stood out very clearly as the winner.
+(Full warning: In the spirit of really nailing this down and showing my work, I’m going to show you some drowned fruit flies.)

 I used four classic DIY methods to trap (and kill!) fruit flies.
-Three involve Mason jars, and one is the really low-lift method of leaving the dregs of wine in a wine bottle out and available.
+Three involve Mason jars with different tops, and one is the super low-lift method of leaving the dregs of wine in a wine bottle out and available.
 The concept of each method is to leave an attractive, sweet-smelling bait out for the fruit flies near my fruit bowl, in a vessel that then traps and drowns them.

-To keep this test even and fair, I used the same bait in each trap.
+To keep this test even and fair, I used the same bait in each trap (aside from the wine bottle trap).
 I used about 1/4 cup of apple cider vinegar topped off with a few drops of liquid dish soap.
 The theory is that the vinegar smells irresistibly sweet to the flies, they fly into the traps, and then get their wings weighed down with the dish soap.
+For the wine bottle trap, I just added a few drops of liquid dish soap to the bit of wine in the bottom of the bottle.

 The Testing Criteria

-I set up each of these methods on a Monday morning then placed them side by side in the same place in my kitchen.
+I set up each of these methods on a Monday morning, then placed them side by side in the same place in my kitchen.
 I put them on a windowsill next to some ripening bananas and a few chunks of watermelon to really up the ante.
 I checked back in with each method on Friday afternoon to evaluate how many fruit flies they had each dispatched to its eternal rest.
+For each DIY fruit fly trap, I ranked them from 1 out of 10 (10 being the highest/best) in four areas: Ease, Attractiveness, Effectiveness, and Overall Rating.

-1. The Easiest (and Least Effective) Method: The Wine Bottle
+1. The Easiest (and Least Effective) DIY Fruit Fly Trap Method: The Wine Bottle

 Let’s start with the lowest lift: simply leaving the dregs of one’s wine out in a bottle with a little bit of dish soap.
 This has the advantage of really no advance preparation; just a little sacrifice of that last quarter glass of wine.
 I added a few squirts of dish soap.